-If the company terminates the employment of any of these executives without cause or any of them resigns for good reason in connection with or following a change in control of the company, which, for Messrs.
-Raifman and Patz, means a change in control occurring on or prior to December 31, 2017, the benefits described above have been increased to include full acceleration of vesting of all equity awards, improved reimbursement of group health plan premiums (12 months for Messrs.
-Addante and Raifman and six months for Mr. Patz), and, for Messrs.
-Addante and Raifman, additional cash severance equal to one year's target bonus.
-With respect to the 2014 grant of performance-based restricted stock, the performance period will terminate on the date immediately preceding the change in control and the Company will determine to what extent the performance-based restricted stock shall vest and become fully earned based on performance through such date based upon the value per share in the change in control transaction; any shares that are not vested and earned as of the date of the change in control will remain outstanding until the earlier of (i) the termination of the named executive officer's employment for any reason; or (ii) May 15, 2021.
-If the named executive officer's employment is terminated prior to May 15, 2021 by the company without cause or due to a resignation for good reason, the remaining outstanding shares will vest and become fully earned upon the date of such termination, regardless of performance.
-If the named executive officer's termination occurs prior to May 15, 2021 and is for any other reason than as described in the preceding sentence, or on May 15, 2021, the remaining shares will be forfeited.
-With respect to the 2015 and 2016 grants of Market Stock Awards, the measurement of stock price appreciation and corresponding vesting will occur as of the effective date of the sale transaction based on the effective value per share of our common stock in such transaction.
+If the company terminates the employment of any of these executives without cause or any of them resigns for good reason in connection with or following a change in control of the company (within thirteen months of the change in control for Mr. Barrett), the benefits described above have been increased to include full acceleration of vesting of all equity awards, improved reimbursement of group health plan premiums (12 months for Messrs.
+Barrett, Addante and Day and six months for Messrs.
+Kershaw), and, for Messrs.
+Barrett, Addante, and Day, additional cash severance equal to one year's target bonus for Messrs.
+Barrett and Day and \$515,000 for Mr. Addante.
+With respect to the 2014 grant of performance-based restricted stock to Mr. Addante, the performance period will terminate on the date immediately preceding the change in control and the Company will determine to what extent the performance-based restricted stock shall vest and become fully earned based on performance through such date based upon the value per share in the change in control transaction; any shares that are not vested and earned as of the date of the change in control will remain outstanding until the earlier of (i) the termination of the named executive officer's employment for any reason; or (ii) May 15, 2021.
+If Mr. Addante's employment is terminated prior to May 15, 2021 by the company without cause or due to a resignation for good reason, the remaining outstanding shares will vest and become fully earned upon the date of such termination, regardless of performance.
+If Mr. Addante's termination occurs prior to May 15, 2021 and is for any other reason than as described in the preceding sentence, or on May 15, 2021, the remaining shares will be forfeited.
+With respect to the 2016 grants of Market Stock Awards to Mr. Addante, the measurement of stock price appreciation and corresponding vesting will occur as of the effective date of the sale transaction based on the effective value per share of our common stock in such transaction.
 All severance benefits are conditioned upon these executives entering into a release of claims with us.